zhunxu/CleaningDataProject/CodeBook.md

 1.Merges the training and the test sets to create one data set.
 To merge the test data

---get subject id from "subject_test.txt" get activity label from "y_test.txt" get test data from "X_test.txt" with variable name applied from "features.txt" column bind three files into testbind
+--get subject id from "subject_test.txt"

+--get activity label from "y_test.txt"

+--get test data from "X_test.txt" with variable name applied from "features.txt"

+--column bind three files into testbind